dmoreland117/d-s-levels/readme.md

 # D's Level Manager (Alpha 2.0)
 ![Level Manager UI](screenshots/level_manager_screen.png)

-A Level Manager built for the Godot Engine using GDScript.
+A WIP Level Manager built for the Godot Engine using GDScript.
+This Plugin is not ready for production Projects.
 If you would like to contribute let me know at dmoreland117@gmail.com

 Right now you need to press the refresh button after every edit to see changes.